Sheba Medical Center: History

 The hospital was established in 1948 as Israel's first military hospital, to treat Israeli casualties of the 1948 Arab–Israeli War.
 It was founded in a cluster of abandoned military barracks from the Mandate era, and was originally known as Army Hospital No. 5.
-Israeli Prime Minister David Ben-Gurion had it renamed Tel HaShomer Hospital.
+Israeli prime minister David Ben-Gurion had it renamed Tel HaShomer Hospital.

 In 1953, it became a civilian hospital, and Dr. Chaim Sheba became its director.
 Following Sheba's death, the hospital was renamed in his honor.
 Mordechai Shani served as Director General for thirty-three years.

-Situated on an 800 dunam campus in East Ramat Gan, Sheba operates 120 departments and clinics.
-It has 1,430 beds, about 1,250 physicians, 2,300 nurses and 1,500 other healthcare workers.
+Situated on an 800 dunam campus in East Ramat Gan, Sheba operates 159 departments and clinics.
+It has almost 2,000 beds, about 1,700 physicians, and 12,000 other healthcare workers.
 Sheba also employs 1,700 other staff, and nearly 1,000 long-term volunteers, researchers and foreign interns.

 It handles over 1,000,000 patient visits a year, including 200,000 emergency visits annually, and conducts more than two million medical tests of all types each year, on a $320 million (approximate) annual budget.
 Sheba is supported by donations from a network of philanthropists and friends from around the world.